romangrubic/Snoop-Adverts-Flask/README.md

 ### Strategy

-**Snoop** web-site purpose is to be a marketplace where users can put their things to sell and earn money and companies to promote their bussines by renting advertisement place.
+**Snoop** web-site purpose is to be a marketplace where users can put their things to sell and earn money and companies to promote their bussines by renting advertisement space.

 ### Scope

 In designing this page, I wanted for the user to have a positive experience and for the web-site to be simple to use.
-User can in just a few clicks, see what interests him.
+So I wanted to make a page like that.
+User can easily search with one click (by pressing Marketplace in navbar or by pressing one of the filter buttons to search for adverts in a certain category).